PhD student in Materials Chemistry

 This project will control the electrostatic complexation process by first mixing the charged 2D materials and the oppositely charged species in a homogenous manner before the actual electrostatic complexation occurs between them, thus allows formation of high-quality porous membrane.

 The highlight of this project lies in the fabrication simplicity, wide applicability to many 2D materials and tailorable porous structures that will synergistically combine the 2D materials and the state-of-the-art membrane technology, offering a new materials platform to realize the broad potential of 2D nanomaterials.

 In order to meet the general entry requirements, the applicant must have completed a second-cycle degree, completed courses equivalent to at least 240 higher education credits, of which 60 credits must be in the second cycle, or have otherwise acquired equivalent knowledge in Sweden or elsewhere.

 In order to meet the specific entry requirements, the general syllabus for doctoral studies in the field of Chemistry is valid.
 Those studies should include at least one specialized course or a thesis in the research subject.
-In order to facilitate the evaluation of merits and suitability for the PhD studies your curriculum vitae (CV) should contain information about the extent and focus of the academic studies.
-The quantity (as part of an academic year) and the quality mark of courses in chemistry and physics are of particular interest.
-Please, state titles of undergraduate theses and project works.
+You find the general syllabus at the department web page for PhD-studies.

 The qualification requirements must be met by the deadline for applications.